elegant-scipy/elegant-scipy/markdown/ch3.markdown

 transmit signal and produces a sinusoidal signal with a frequency equal to the difference in frequency between the transmitted and received signals.
-The low-pass filter ensures that the received signal is band limited and the receive amplifier amplifies the signal to a suitable amplitude for driving the analog to digital converter (ADC) that is controlled by the computer and also feeds data to the computer.
+The low-pass filter ensures that the received signal is band limited (i.e., does not contain frequencies that we don't care about) and the receive amplifier strengthens the signal to a suitable amplitude for the analog to digital converter (ADC) that feeds data to the computer.
 The data consists of $N$ samples sampled at a frequency
 $f_{s}$.

 ![[fig: block-diagram]The block diagram of a simple FMCW radar system.](../figures/FMCW Block.png)